Search

 Electronic Visit Verification (EVV)

 UnitedHealthcare Community Plan of Arizona is compliant with Section 1903 of the Social Security Act (42 U.S.C.
 1396b), also known as the 21st Century Cures Act, and the requirements set forth by AHCCCS; the Arizona State Medicaid program.
 This consists of the implementation of Electronic Visit Verification (EVV) for non-skilled in-home services (attendant care, personal care, homemaker, habilitation, respite) and in-home skilled nursing services (home health) as of Jan.
-1, 2021.
+1, 2021 with EVV Hard Edits effective as of Jan.
+1, 2023.

-As of Jan.
-1, 2023, EVV Hard Edits began for non-skilled in-home services (attendant care, personal care, homemaker, habilitation, respite) and for in-home skilled nursing services (home health).
 Please use the UnitedHealthcare Community Plan of Arizona Electronic Visit Verification Hard Edit Interactive Guide to learn more about complying with EVV requirements to prevent unnecessary claim denials.
 We encourage you to review this resource with your organization.
-For questions, please refer to the Resources section at the end of the guide for additional contact information.
-Find more information under the Electronic Visit Verification (EVV) section of our site.
-For updated EVV information, please review the material below or visit the AHCCCS Electronic Visit Verification (EVV) page.
+For questions, please refer to the Resources section of the guide for additional contact information.
+More information can be found on the AHCCCS Electronic Visit Verification (EVV) Website.

 Expand All add_circle_outline